 Q) Can I get a Deed to my new, Mexican home?

-A) Most homes at Lakeside are sold with a Deed.
-A Trust (Fideicomiso) could be set up instead though a bank, depending on the buyer’s needs and circumstances.
+A) Virtually all homes at Lakeside are sold with a Deed, although, a Bank Trust (Fideicomiso) could be set up instead though a bank, depending on the buyer’s needs and circumstances.
 The Notario will recommend the best course of action for you prior to closing.
-There are areas in Mexico where foreign ownership is only allowed by the Mexican government via Trust.
-These lie within 100 kilometers, or for you Americans 60 miles, of any Mexican border or 50 kilometers, 30 miles, of any Mexican coastline.
+There are areas in Mexico where foreign ownership is only allowed by the Mexican government via Bank Trust.
+These lie within 100 kilometers (60 miles) of any Mexican border or 50 kilometers (30 miles) of any Mexican coastline.

 Q) Can I will my property to my children or other family members?